Sanctions, higher costs considered under California drought plan

 The board also plans to consider how to deal with small water systems, as well as large water users that are not served by urban suppliers.

 A more detailed framework was expected to be released later on Tuesday.
-It would be subject to public comment and then voted on by the board in early May.
+It would be subject to comments from the public and then voted on by the board in early May.
+(Editing by Bernard Orr)